Getting Part-Time Jobs in Japan

 Click here to check where is the nearest Immigration Bureau.

-Note that work in adult entertainment business is strictly prohibited even in these designated time limits.
+Important: work in adult entertainment business is strictly prohibited.
 This includes bars and nightclubs that provide companions for customers, adult entertainment businesses, and gambling businesses such as pachinko parlors, mahjong parlors, etc.

 Although it’s only a part-time job, you are not allowed to be late at work or take a day off without prior permission and with valid reason.
 If for any reason you get late to work or need a day off, please contact, inform and discuss it with your employer beforehand.